Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Testing the theory, and algorithmic insights

 In all experiments we consider the regression task with linear readout and Gaussian label noise of variance $\Delta$.
 We thus focus on the mean-square generalisation error.
-We always remove the irreducible error from it present in definition \eqref{eq:gen_err_result} for the linear readout, $\varepsilon^{\rm opt}\to\varepsilon^{\rm opt}-\Delta$, still denoting it $\varepsilon^{\rm opt}$ by a slight abuse of notation.
+We always remove from it the irreducible error present in definition \eqref{eq:gen_err_result} for the linear readout, $\varepsilon^{\rm opt}\to\varepsilon^{\rm opt}-\Delta$, still denoting it $\varepsilon^{\rm opt}$ by a slight abuse of notation.

 \paragraph*{Probing the solutions of the RS saddle point equations.} The various theoretical errors (with $\Delta$ removed) we will analyse are all obtained from the same formula: \begin{talign} \varepsilon^{\square}=\EE_{(\lambda^0,\lambda)}[(\lambda^0)^2-\lambda^0\lambda]=K_{\rm d}-K^\square, \end{talign} where $(\lambda^0,\lambda)\sim \mathcal{N}(\mathbf{0},\mathbf{K}^{\square})$, with $\square\in\{*,{\rm uni},{\rm sp}\}$ and $K^\square,K_{\rm d}$ are respectively the covariance off-diagonal and diagonal (the latter being $1$ for $L\ge 2$).
-For $L=1$, $\mathbf{K}^\square$ has the form \eqref{eq:covLam_2}, but where the equilibrium solution $*$ of the RS saddle point equations (simply called ``RS equations'' from now one) can also be replaced by the \emph{universal solution} (or branch), yielding $\varepsilon^{\rm uni}$, or by the \emph{specialisation solution}, yielding $\varepsilon^{\rm sp}$.
+For $L=1$, $\mathbf{K}^\square$ has the form \eqref{eq:covLam_2}, but where the equilibrium solution $*$ of the RS saddle point equations (simply called ``RS equations'' from now on) can also be replaced by the \emph{universal solution} (or branch), yielding $\varepsilon^{\rm uni}$, or by the \emph{specialisation solution}, yielding $\varepsilon^{\rm sp}$.
 The latter probes the performance of a Bayesian student initialised in the vicinity of the target rather than completely randomly.
 The equilibrium solution corresponds to the Bayes-optimal error: ${\varepsilon}^*=\varepsilon^{\rm opt}$.
 In the same way, for $L\ge 2$, $\mathbf{K}^\square$ generalises \eqref{eq:covLam_3} using $K^{(2)},K^{(L)}$ and we get the errors similarly.

 We now explain how to concretely find the solutions of the RS equations.
 For any $L$ the \emph{universal solution} is obtained using the fully uninformative initialisation, i.e., setting all physical order parameters to $0$ in the RS equations and then solving them by fixed point iterations (the conjugate OPs never require an initialisation).
 In contrast, the \emph{specialisation solution} is obtained from the fully informative initialisation where all physical OPs start from a strictly positive value (generally close to $1$ to speed up convergence).
 When the universal solution is the equilibrium one (i.e., maximises the RS potential among all fixed points) it defines the universal phase.
 Similarly, when the specialisation solution is the equilibrium one it defines the specialisation phase.